We update this notice from time to time. This was last updated 21st June 2022.

 3. How to Contact Us

-If you have any questions about this Policy or want to exercise your privacy rights, please contact us by:
+If you have any questions about this Notice or want to exercise your privacy rights, please contact us by:

 4. How We Collect Your Personal Information